Kolbeinn Sigþórsson: 2021 sexual assault allegations

-Following Bergsson's resignation, Arnar Viðarsson, head coach of Iceland, announced that Kolbeinn would not play in upcoming matches for the 2022 FIFA World Cup qualification.
+Following Guðni Bergsson's resignation, Arnar Viðarsson, head coach of Iceland, announced that Kolbeinn would not play in upcoming matches for the 2022 FIFA World Cup qualification.
 Håkan Mild, club director of IFK, consequently announced that he condemned Kolbeinn's behaviour.
 Henrik Jurelius, director of sports at AIK, claimed that neither he nor Björn Wesström, his precursor, had received any information on Kolbeinn's case when he joined the club in 2019.
 The Football Association of Iceland had failed to inform the club of the accusations reported to them a year earlier.

 On 1 September 2021, Kolbeinn issued a statement deploring his own behaviour four years earlier.
 However, he denied accusations of violence and harassment and described his acts simply as "inappropriate conduct."
 Kolbeinn's statement prompted his other victim, Jóhanna Helga Jensdóttir, to step forward.
-Jensdóttir was disappointed by Kolbeinn's account and understood it as a nullification of their former settlement.
+Jóhanna was disappointed by Kolbeinn's account and understood it as a nullification of their former settlement.
 Both of Kolbeinn's victims had received injury notes after his treatment.
-After charging the assault in 2017, Arnarsdóttir and Jensdóttir were contacted by Kolbeinn's lawyer who offered them a compensation of 300.000 ISK each (approx. US$3.000) and signing an NDA.
+After charging the assault in 2017, Þórhildur and Jóhanna were contacted by Kolbeinn's lawyer who offered them a compensation of 300.000 ISK each (approx. US$3.000) and signing an NDA.
 They both refused and received a second offer of 1,5 million ISK each (approx. US$15.000).
-An agreement was reached when Kolbeinn had consented to Arnarsdóttir's and Jensdóttir's offer of duplicating the payment and giving half of it to Stígamót, a center for survivors of sexual violence.
+An agreement was reached when Kolbeinn had consented to Þórhildur's and Jóhanna's offer of duplicating the payment and giving half of it to Stígamót, a center for survivors of sexual violence.

 On 2 September, members of Ultras Göteborg, an IFK supporter group, put up ribbons at Kamratgården stadium, demanding that the club annul Kolbeinn's contract.